rithvikthiagu/Snake-Game/README.md

 # Built With
 Java
-Java Swing for creating the GUI
+Java Swing for creating the GUI and associated features